Hansformer/Devilish-Syscalls/README.md

 * The table resides in a read-only part of the memory (for rather obvious reasons), so in order to actually edit it we have to mark that area writable.

 ### State
-* It works
+* It works on my machine
-* Figure out a better system call to hook.
-Or just increase the write size by 1 and watch the world burn.